roguehistory/DIGH-HIST3812/content/en/week/_index.md

 ## Weekly Schedule

 {{< notice success "Important" >}} The syllabus can change, and will change, depending on how this course goes.
+I will Update the Schedule weekly as needed based on our progress.
+When changes are made, I will inform you via your Carleton email/Brightspace/Discord.
+Please check before you come to class to ensure you do not miss any notices.
 {{< /notice >}}

 <table >